Helping you keep the power on

 SRP understands the significance of keeping you in service.
 We care about your safety, which is why we have many programs and resources in place to help you in times of need.

 What we're doing during the COVID-19 pandemic

 We understand you may be feeling concerned and uncertain because of the coronavirus (COVID-19).
 We want to share what we're doing to help keep our community healthy while keeping the power on and water moving through the Valley.

 We know that our residential and small business customers are being greatly impacted by this unforeseen event.
-We will not turn customers' power off for non-payment due to the COVID-19 pandemic.
-We are also waiving late payment fees.
-This applies to both residential and small business customers.
+We will not turn customers' power off for non-payment due to the COVID-19 pandemic, through Sept.
+30. This applies to both residential and small business customers.